-Ecosystem services are the benefits people obtain from ecosystems (MEA 2005).
+Ecosystem services are the benefits people obtain from the ecosystem (MEA 2005).

-As an integral part of the terrestrial ecosystem, soils play a crucial role in the provision of a myriad of so-called soil ecosystem services such as:
+As an integral part of the terrestrial ecosystem, soils play a crucial role in the provision of a myriad of so-called soil ecosystem services:

 - Food, fibre, and energy provision

 - Water storage and purification

 - Neutralization, filtering and buffering of pollutants

 - Archive natural and cultural phenomena…